Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

         "00-12:30": "YYYYYYY",                -- instance2 runs Sunday all day, rest of the week between 00 and 12:30 hrs "12:30-24": "NNNNNNY"
       },
-     "populated": false,                      -- only restart the server (!) if it is not populated anymore "extensions": [ "SRS" ],                -- which extensions should be started / stopped with the server "restart": {                            -- missions rotate every 4 hrs "method": "rotate",
+      "extensions": [ "SRS" ],                -- which extensions should be started / stopped with the server "restart": {                            -- missions rotate every 4 hrs
+        "method": "rotate",